-You are cordially invited to attend the annual meeting of shareholders of The Pittston Company to be held at The Grand Hyatt New York Hotel, Park Avenue at Grand Central Station, New York, New York, on Friday, May 4, 2001, at 1:00 p.m., local time.
+You are cordially invited to attend the annual meeting of shareholders of The Pittston Company to be held at the Hotel Inter-Continental The Barclay New York, 111 East 48th Street, New York, New York, on Friday, May 2, 2003, at 1:00 p.m., local time.

-You will be asked to: (i) elect four directors for a term of three years; and (ii) approve independent public accountants for 2001.
+You will be asked to: (i) elect four directors for a term of three years and one director for a term of one year; (ii) approve independent public accountants for 2003; and (iii) approve the Company's proposal to amend the Company's restated articles of incorporation to change the Company's name to 'The Brink's Company.'

-It is important that you vote, and you are urged to complete, sign, date and return the enclosed proxy in the envelope provided.
+It is important that you vote, and we urge you to complete, sign, date and return the enclosed proxy in the envelope provided.